American football positions: Tight end (TE)

 Tight ends play on either side of the offensive line and directly next to the tackles.
-Tight ends are considered "hybrid players" because they are a cross between a wide receiver and an offensive lineman.
-Because they play next to the other offensive linemen, they are very frequently called on to block, especially on running plays.
+Tight ends are considered hybrid players because they are a cross between a wide receiver and an offensive lineman.
+Because they play next to the other offensive linemen, they are very frequently called on to block, especially on run plays.
 However, because they are eligible receivers, they may also catch passes.
-The position known as the "H-back" is a tight end who lines up behind the line of scrimmage, and is thus counted as one of the four "backs", but their role is otherwise similar to that of other tight ends.
+The position known as the H-back is a tight end who lines up behind the line of scrimmage, and is thus counted as one of the four backs, but their role is otherwise similar to that of other tight ends.

-Depending on the style of offense the coaches have designed, the game situation, and the relative skill sets of the players, teams may run formations that contain any number of running backs, wide receivers, and tight ends, so long as the mandated "four backs and seven on the line" rule is followed.
+Depending on the style of offense the coaches have designed, the game situation, and the relative skill sets of the players, teams may run formations that contain any number of running backs, wide receivers, and tight ends, so long as the mandated four backs and seven on the line rule is followed.
 For many years, the standard set consisted of the quarterback, two running backs (a tailback/halfback and a fullback), two wide receivers (a flanker and a split end) and a tight end.
-Modern teams show a wide variety of formations, from a "full house" formation with three running backs, two tight ends, and no wide receivers, to "spread" formations featuring four or five wide receivers and either one or no running backs.
+Modern teams show a wide variety of formations, from a full house formation with three running backs, two tight ends, and no wide receivers, to spread formations featuring four or five wide receivers and either one or no running backs.

 Defense

-The defensive team, simply known as the "defense", is the team that begins a play from scrimmage without possession of the ball.
+The defensive team, simply known as the defense, is the team that begins a play from scrimmage without possession of the ball.
 The objective of the defensive team is to prevent the other team from scoring and win possession of the ball for their side.
-The defense accomplishes this by forcing the offense to turn the ball over by either preventing them from achieving a first down and forcing them to punt, forcing and recovering an offensive fumble, intercepting a pass, or, more rarely, forcing a turnover on downs.
+The defense accomplishes this by forcing the offense to turn the ball over by either preventing them from achieving a first down and forcing them to punt, forcing and recovering an offensive fumble, intercepting a pass, or more rarely, forcing a turnover on downs.

 Unlike the offensive team, the rules of the sport do not restrict the defensive team into certain positions.
 A defensive player may line up anywhere on his side of the line of scrimmage and perform any legal action.
 Over time, however, defensive roles have become defined into three main sets of players that encompass several individual positions.